 In June, Mr. G and I went to Bray for lunch at Heston Blumenthal’s Hinds Head gastropub, followed by a river cruise to Windsor where we watched a few races at the Royal Windsor Racecourse.

 Days out this month included visits to the very family-friendly National Maritime Museum in Greenwich, Hobbledown Farm Park in Surrey, Crockford Bridge Farm for strawberry picking and the ZSL London Zoo.
 More in the June 2016 Around London post.

 We kicked off July with a nearly two week long trip to Bali, Indonesia.
 It felt great to be back in Southeast Asia (last time was in the Philippines in 2014 when Little T was 9 months old) and we loved being by the sea, exploring the island and checking out Bali’s fantastic restaurant scene.
-I’ve covered the trip in the following posts: Snapshots from Bali, Day Trip to Nusa Lembongan, Turtle Release with the Bali Sea Turtle Society and Activities with Kids in Bali.
-A review of the hotel we stayed at, the Padma Resort Legian, is coming up.
+I’ve covered the trip in the following posts: Snapshots from Bali, Day Trip to Nusa Lembongan, Turtle Release with the Bali Sea Turtle Society, Activities in Bali with Kids and Resort Review: Padma Resort Legian, is coming up.

 On the way back to London, we stayed overnight in Singapore.
 It was a brief stop – and my first time back in Singapore in nearly 20 years! – and we had drinks at Marina Bay Sands with this beautiful view overlooking the city before dinner.

 The highlight of our days out was a visit to the beautiful Mayfield Lavender fields in Banstead, Surrey.
 It’s become an annual tradition to take some photos there – I’m forward to heading back again this summer!
 More on our days outs in the July 2016 Around London post.

 We spent the first half of August in Fano, with mostly beach perfect weather that we definitely made the most of during our trip!